-When adults get scoliosis it is known as degenerative scoliosis, or adult degenerative scoliosis.
+When adults get scoliosis it is known as degenerative scoliosis or adult degenerative scoliosis.
 At times, this is also referred to as “adult ‘de novo’ scoliosis,” which means the scoliosis is a newly diagnosed condition in a patient who has no previous history of scoliosis.
-Unlike adolescent or idiopathic scoliosis, there is a known cause for degenerative scoliosis, which usually occurs in the lumbar spine.
+Unlike adolescent or idiopathic scoliosis, there is a known cause of degenerative scoliosis, which usually occurs in the lumbar spine.

 Adult degenerative scoliosis occurs most commonly in adults age 65 or older.
 There is a clear cause-and-effect relationship between the deterioration of the facet joints, which allow for the movement of the spine, and the onset of this type of scoliosis.
 As the facet joints become worn with age, the spine starts to curve toward one side of the body.
 This is the same deterioration process that causes osteoarthritis.

 It is hard to tell who will develop degenerative scoliosis in his or her lifetime, especially because the risk of one’s facet joints becoming deteriorated is not increased from having had scoliosis as a child.
 These two types of scolioses are unrelated.
 Someone with degenerative scoliosis may experience several symptoms, including:

 Pain that stems from adult degenerative scoliosis is caused by inflammation, which is why treatment centers around pain relief rather than correcting the curvature of the spine.
 Treatments also aim to increase strength, flexibility, and range of motion to support the spine and reduce future pain.